<?xml version="1.0" encoding="UTF-8"?>

 <image:image>

-<image:title>Home - My approach</image:title>
+<image:title>Home - My Approach</image:title>

 </image:image>